lyuehh/google-translate-ci/README.md

 ```

 ### gtrg
-`gtrg` likes `gtra`, but it download the audio files from google, and save it to `/tmp/a`, and then speak it out, because
+`gtrg` download the audio files from google, and save it to `/tmp/a`, and then speak it out.
-many new words are not in the package before.
-To use it, type
+To use it, type:
 ```
 $ gtrg word
 ```